StackStorm/st2docs/docs/source/coordination.rst

     url = kazoo://username:password@host:port

 Some of these coordination backends also require corresponding client libraries to be installed in |st2| virtualenv.
-We do not ship these libraries by default.
+Since |st2| v3.5 the redis client libraries are included with the st2 package, but for all other versions or coordination backends, we do not ship these libraries by default.
 As an example, to install the client library in |st2| virtualenv, run:

 .. sourcecode:: bash

     sudo su

-    # Example when using redis backend
+    # Example when using redis backend (not required for ST2 >= 3.5)
     /opt/stackstorm/st2/bin/pip install redis

     # Example when using consul backend